Elo rating system: Selective pairing

 A more subtle issue is related to pairing.
 When players can choose their own opponents, they can choose opponents with minimal risk of losing, and maximum reward for winning.
 Particular examples of players rated 2800+ choosing opponents with minimal risk and maximum possibility of rating gain include: choosing opponents that they know they can beat with a certain strategy; choosing opponents that they think are overrated; or avoiding playing strong players who are rated several hundred points below them, but may hold chess titles such as IM or GM.
 In the category of choosing overrated opponents, new entrants to the rating system who have played fewer than 50 games are in theory a convenient target as they may be overrated in their provisional rating.
 The ICC compensates for this issue by assigning a lower K-factor to the established player if they do win against a new rating entrant.
 The K-factor is actually a function of the number of rated games played by the new entrant.

 Therefore, Elo ratings online still provide a useful mechanism for providing a rating based on the opponent's rating.
 Its overall credibility, however, needs to be seen in the context of at least the above two major issues described—engine abuse, and selective pairing of opponents.
 The ICC has also recently introduced "auto-pairing" ratings which are based on random pairings, but with each win in a row ensuring a statistically much harder opponent who has also won x games in a row.
 With potentially hundreds of players involved, this creates some of the challenges of a major large Swiss event which is being fiercely contested, with round winners meeting round winners.
-This approach to pairing certainly maximizes the rating risk of the higher-rated participants, who may face very stiff opposition from players below 3000, for example.
+This approach to pairing maximizes the rating risk of the higher-rated participants, who may face very stiff opposition from players below 3000, for example.
 This is a separate rating in itself, and is under "1-minute" and "5-minute" rating categories.
 Maximum ratings achieved over 2500 are exceptionally rare.